MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-The Dynamics 365 Business Central Word add-in gives you a way to layout document reports with conditional visibility.

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

+The Dynamics 365 Business Central Word add-in includes several controls that you can use change the behavior of document reports.
+There's a control that lets you add a hidden comment in the layout, which doesn't appear in the rendered report.
+There are alo control that conditional visibility.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]